IAESTE-AGH/szakal/README.md

 ### Install docker

-`sudo apt install docker.io python3.8 python3.8-dev python3.8-venv gcc vim`
+`sudo apt install docker.io python3.8 python3.8-dev python3.8-venv gcc vim libmysqlclient-dev`

+`pip3 install --upgrade pip`

+`pip3 install --upgrade setuptools`

 ### To not use sudo all the time with docker command run this (or something similar xd)